-Our San Francisco Probate Litigation Attorneys Specialize in Contested Wills and Trusts
+Our San Francisco Probate Litigation Attorney Specializes in Contested Wills and Trusts

 Assert Your Rights to the Estate

 Heirs whose inheritance rights are harmed by a will or trust obtained by undue influence, or a faulty will or trust, must raise timely objections in probate court or lose those rights forever.
 The person who signed a will or trust is the testator.
 Mistakes or influences upon the testator may then have unforeseen consequences to beneficiaries.
-Our probate litigation attorneys specialize in contested wills and trusts.
+Our San Francisco probate litigation attorney specializes in contested wills and trusts.
 We provide skilled representation to individuals asserting legal claims to an estate.

 Firm Principal Charles Triay established the Triay Law Office in 1978.
 He maintains his solid reputation as one of the top probate litigators in California by providing unsurpassed personalized service to clients forced to fight for their rights in probate court.

 Undue influence is when a person exerts pressure on a testator to execute a will or trust for that person’s undeserving benefit.
 It is also termed elder financial abuse.
 Isolated and ill individuals are especially susceptible to others seeking to take advantage of their situations for personal gain.

 To execute a will or trust, the testator must be of sound mind.
 Additionally, he or she must be able to understand the nature of the will or trust, the property the testator possesses and the testator’s relationships to family members.
 If a testator lacked this mental capacity, then an interested party may contest the will or trust to have it declared invalid.

 Executors and trustees who manage will and trust property owe fiduciary duties to beneficiaries.
 This includes duties to do accountings of investments, expenses, fees, distributions and taxes.
 Our law office has experience contesting and defending fiduciary accountings.